-Types of Exercise to Help Arthritis Pain
+Types of Exercise to Help Joint Pain

 Does Exercise Make Arthritis Worse?

-Some people are worried that exercise contributes to arthritis and can make the symptoms worse.
+Some athletes are worried that exercise contributes to arthritis and can make the symptoms worse.
 However, research shows that this is not the case.
 Medical researchers have not found a link between exercise and arthritis of the knee, for example, which is one of the most common body parts that arthritis affects.
 Other studies have found that there is no strong evidence to suggest that vigorous low-impact exercise is associated with accelerated development of osteoarthritis, in particular.

 Exercise as Arthritis Therapy